I am often approached by friends and past co-workers about my VA career.

 The VA Handbookers FB Group – You’ve never been in a group like this one.
 There are thousands of members, and they range from aspiring VAs wanting to take the leap, new-ish VAs who are learning their way, and of course, veteran virtual assistants who’ve been freelancing for long periods of time.
 The diversity and participation of this group is what makes it tick because whether you’re new or old, there are always questions, and with varying time zones, there’s almost always someone around to answer them.

 If you’re feeling as inspired as I was, you might be asking, where do I sign up?

 First of all, being a virtual assistant, or freelancer is not necessarily easy.
-It’s important to realize and understand that there are some risks involved:

 - The work isn’t always steady

 - The work will not come to you (unless you’re just really lucky)

 - You don’t have to accept all the work that comes your way

 That being said, the work is extremely rewarding, and there’s no feeling in the world like being your own boss.